• Home |

 Why We Chose It

-Winchester designed its Power Point bullets for accuracy and penetration.
-The soft lead core is encased in a copper jacket, so you’ll have the controlled expansion necessary to create a sufficient wound cavity and ethically take home your deer.
+Winchester designed their Power Point bullet for accuracy and penetration.
+The soft lead core wears a tapered copper jacket, so you’ll have the controlled expansion necessary to create a sufficient wound cavity and ethically take home your deer.

-The Winchester Power Point was deadly accurate in our hands and expands perfectly between 3,000 and 1,800 feet per second.
-Assuming you keep your shots within 300 yards, you’ll bag a deer for less than $2/round without having to trek through the woods following blood trails.
+Winchester Power-Point is deadly accurate in our hands, and expands perfectly following impact velocity of 3,000 to 1,800 feet per second.
+Assuming you keep your shots within 300 yards, you’ll bag a deer for less than $2/round and without having to trek through the woods following blood trails.

-However, while many hunters have taken down large creatures with the 165-grain Winchester Power Point, it’s a bit risky to use it for hunting bigger game (larger than 300 pounds).
+While many hunters have taken down large creatures with 165 grain Winchester Power-Point, it’s a bit risky to use it for hunting bigger game (i.e. larger than 300 pounds).
 Shot placement and distance will play a significant role in your success.

 If you want to ethically hunt deer, this round will work.
 But if you want to hunt larger game, try one of the other rounds on our list.